tsuhima/Login/Test-Plans/sprint1 test plan.md

 **1.0 Introduction**

-    Created a website which enables a user to navigate to multiple pages like the about us page, API calling page and the home page.
-The website also comprises of a signup page which would allow the user to create an account and then successfully login in order to land on the website’s dashboard.
+Created a website that allows users to go to numerous sites, including the about us, API calling, and home pages.
+The website also has a signup page that allows users to establish an account and then successfully login to gain access to the website's dashboard.

 **2.0 Test Items**